cknotz/R-functions-for-cjoint-analysis/README.md

 This function checks the data for carryover effects (which can arise when respondents base their evaluation of one vignette on their evaluation of previous ones).

-The function runs a linear regression including all vignette attributes interacted with an ID for the task number as predictors, and then estimates a Wald-test to test for the joint significance of the interaction terms.
+The function runs linear regression models including one vignette attribute at a time interacted with an ID for the task number as predictors, applies cluster-robust standard errors, and then estimates a Wald-test to test for the joint significance of the interaction terms.
 A rejected null indicates carryover effects are present.
+For details, see Hainmueller et al. (2014, 22).

 It takes as arguments:
 * `data`: A data.frame
 * `attributes`: A character vector of vignette attributes' names in the dataset
 * `task`: The task-ID.
 This should be a factor in the data, but is entered here as a string
 * `outcome`: The outcome variable, entered as a string
+* `resID`: The respondent-ID variable.
+Entered here as a string, but it should be an integer in the data

 ### Example:
-`cjointCarryTest(data=experimentdata, attributes=c("gender","age","income","education"),outcome="rating",task="taskID")`
+`cjointCarryTest(data=experimentdata, attributes=c("gender","age","income","education"),outcome="rating",task="taskID",resID="res_id")`

 ## cjointRandoTest_I()